 ALL ABOUT AUDITIONS

 This section is all about unified auditions, held on the first Monday of each camp session.
-Get answers to your audition questions, fill out your audition form, and use our tools & tips to prep for your audition by learning about cutting longer monologues and using the same tools our actors use during table work: scansion, rhetoric, and word-for-word paraphrasing
+Get answers to your audition questions, fill out your audition form, and use our tools & tips to prepare for the big day.
+Learn how to choose the perfect monologue for you and get to work using the same tools our actors use during table work: scansion, rhetoric, and word-for-word paraphrasing

 I felt a lot better about the audition than I was expecting to — I thought I would be terrible, and then I wasn’t!
 Part of it was probably the collaborative, more personal nature, rather than just “stand in a line, say your piece, and shut up.” – 2016 Camper

-All campers must complete the appropriate audition form before arriving for Orientation.
+All campers must complete the audition form before arriving for Orientation.

 Not sure where to start?
 Check out Shakespeare’s Monologues, an excellent resource for finding the perfect Shakespearean monologue for you.